All Perspectives

 The International Standard: What UN Tourism Now Requires

 In March 2024, the United Nations Statistical Commission endorsed the Statistical Framework for Measuring the Sustainability of Tourism, adopted by all 193 UN member states.
 This is the first internationally agreed standard for measuring tourism's economic, social, and environmental dimensions in a comparable and harmonized way across countries.
-The framework does not replace GDP.
-It places GDP inside a four-group structure that gives decision-makers the complete picture GDP alone cannot provide.
+The framework places GDP inside a four-group structure that gives decision-makers the complete economic, social, and environmental picture.

 General pressure indicators: average length of stay, visitor intensity (visitors per 100 residents), visitor density (visitors per hectare of habitable land), visitor dependency, and seasonality variation.
 These measure the scale and distribution of tourism's presence relative to the destination's population and land.